sh89ire/odin-recipes/README.md

 The current project is to create a basic recipes website.
 The skills i will have demonstrated will be using html coding coventions correctly,using git and uploading to git hub.
-Css will be added in the future# odin-recipes
+Css will be added in the future.